 - On a well-floured surface, dump out the dough and knead until smooth and elastic (about 8 minutes).
 Cover with a tea towel and let sit for 10 minutes.
 Grease a cast-iron or a 9×13″ pan.

 - Shape the kneaded dough into a square and, using a sharp knife or bench scraper, cut 16 equal pieces.
-Roll each piece into a ball and place in the pan.
+Roll each piece into a ball and place it in the pan.
 Turn off the oven and place the pan in the oven to rise for 30 minutes.
 Remove the pan from the oven, and preheat the oven to 375 F. Place the pan back in the oven and bake for 14 minutes, or until the tops are golden.

 - While the rolls are baking, make the brown butter.
 Put the remaining 1/4 cup of butter in a small saucepan and heat over medium-high until the butter starts to bubble and foam.
 Continue heating and stirring until the foaming stops and the butter turns brown.
 Pour into a bowl and brush onto the tops of the baked rolls.
 Serve.